aaronrancsik/prismedia/README.md

 # Prismedia

-A scripting way to upload videos to Peertube and Youtube written in python3.
+Scripting your way to upload videos to peertube and youtube.
+Works with Python 3.5+.

 ## Dependencies
 Search in your package manager, or with `pip` use ``pip install -r requirements.txt``